-Interesting thing about this technology is that it doesn’t require external signals such as links to determine how relevant the content truly is.
+This technology doesn’t require external signals such as links to determine how relevant the content truly is.

 If this happens to be the case, Google will eventually create a system that will completely rely on visitors and their feedback regarding quality of a page.

 But, at the same time, this means that laymen will have a bigger say that experts themselves possibly leading to degradation of content quality in first positions of SERP.

 Nevertheless, at this point in time, it seems that both systems will have certain cracks that can be exploited by SEO professionals.

-How does RankBrain work?
+How does RankBrain work in practice?

 Naturally, this transformation is necessary given that the system cannot understand words but it can understand vectors.

 RankBrain also has to recognize differences and similarities between different vectors.
 This way, it can connect the dots and understand user intent much better.

 Here is an example from bruceclay.com: